udacity/create-your-own-adventure/english/animal/animal.md

 This could happen.
 And you could exchange phone numbers and maybe spend the rest of your lives together, just because you chose to get a hedgehog, rather than a mouse!!

+My mother was a butterfly.
+Is that true?
+No it is not.